leesahanders/learn_shinytest2_LisaBranch/README.md

 This example is mimicking a workflow where a developer is using [renv](https://rstudio.github.io/renv/articles/renv.html) however the project isn't currently using git.
 We'll be walking through the steps of setting up the provided project files on the [Workbench server provided by RStudio SolEng](https://colorado.rstudio.com/), loading the developer provided environment, and setting up [git](https://happygitwithr.com/) change control using [usethis](https://usethis.r-lib.org/index.html).

-1. Download the zip file.
-After creating a new RStudio session and creating a new project upload the files using the IDE.
+1. Create a new RStudio Workbench Session -> File -> New Project -> New Directory and upload the provided project files to the server

-2. Set up our environment by running 'renv::restore()' in the console and then reload the session
+2. Restore the environment with `renv::restore()`  and reload the session

-3. Initialize git with 'usethis::use_git()'
+3. Initialize git with `usethis::use_git()`

 4. In order to create a branch so we can do work on it we need to commit the changes we've made.
 Use the RStudio IDE for committing and pushing changes (include everything except the renv folder and .rprofile file)